-Baswa le Meetse Awards proceeds with auditions at district level to select provincial finalist (there are no prizes at the district auditions level), competitions at the provincial and national levels and participation in the Annual Youth Summit.
-The provincial winners will be selected the following year in March during water week or sanitation week.
-These provincial winners will participate in the national competition in June during the Youth Summit.
+The Baswa le Meetse Awards starts with auditions at district level to select provincial finalists (there are no prizes at the district auditions level), then proceeds to adjudications at a provincial level, where provincial winners are selected on the merit of their presentations and the scores from their water projects, assessed at their schools.
+These provincial winners will participate in the national adjudications.
+To select the national winners their presentation, scores from their water project and project report are taken into account.